Manage Person Data - Menu in WISEid Portal

 Once you believe you have a match, click the radio button next to the existing match and then click Next.

-This will bring you to a new screen that allows you to review your match one last time before combining the records.
+This brings you to a new screen where you review your match one last time before combining the records.
 This review will either be successful or unsuccessful.
 Steps for both scenarios are below.

 Review Is Successful

-The potential match in this screenshot should easily be accepted due to the high number of identical data elements.
-This is an example where the user should click “Accept”.
+The potential match in this screenshot has a high number of identical data elements.
+This is an example where you should click “Accept”.

-You will then see a banner across the screen telling you your match was completed.
-Two buttons in the bottom left corner give you options for next steps:
+You then see a banner across the screen indicating your match was completed.
+Two buttons in the bottom-left corner give you options for next steps:

-If you see an error banner appear, please submit a Help Ticket.
+If you see an error banner, please submit a Help Ticket.

 Review Is Unsuccessful

-The potential match in this screenshot should not be accepted since there is not a direct match in data for the local person ID, middle name, or birth date.
-This is an example where the user should click “Cancel.”
-If there are other potential matches to review, that work should continue.
-If there is no matching record in existence, then the user should click the radio button at the very bottom of the potential match table to indicate, “Create a new person (this person does not match any of the above)”.
+The potential match in this screenshot is not a direct match in data for the local person ID, middle name, or birth date.
+This is an example where you should click “Cancel.”
+If there are other potential matches to review, continue reviewing those.
+If there is no matching record in existence, then click the radio button at the very bottom of the potential match table to indicate, “Create a new person (this person does not match any of the above)”.

 I Have Not Found A Match

 If the existing records do not match your person, select the Create a new person radio button, and then click Next.
-This will bring you to a new screen, again, allowing for one last opportunity to review your decision.
+This brings you to a new screen for one last opportunity to review your decision.

-Your new record will appear on a new screen:
+Your new record appears on a new screen:

 Click “Accept” to create a new record.